rooch-network/rooch-book/docs/move-basics/expression.md

-# Expression
+# Expressions

-In programming languages expression is a unit of code which returns a value, in Move, almost everything is an expression, - with the sole exception of `let` statement which is a declaration.
+In programming languages, an expression is a unit of code that returns a value.
+In Move, almost everything is an expression, with the sole exception of the `let` statement, which is a declaration.
 In this section, we cover the types of expressions and introduce the concept of scope.

 > Expressions are sequenced with semicolons `;`.
-If there's "no expression" after the semicolon, the
+If there's no expression after the semicolon, the
 > compiler will insert a unit `()` - an empty expression.

 ## Literals

 In the [Primitive Types](./primitive-types.md) section, we introduced the basic types of Move.
-And to illustrate them, we used literals.
+To illustrate them, we used literals.
 A literal is a notation for representing a fixed value in the source code.
 Literals are used to initialize variables and to pass arguments to functions.
 Move has the following literals:

 - `true` and `false` for boolean values
-- `0`, `1`, `123123` or other numeric for integer values
+- `0`, `1`, `123123` or other numeric values for integers
-- `0x0`, `0x1`, `0x123` or other hexadecimal for integer values
+- `0x0`, `0x1`, `0x123` or other hexadecimal values for integers
 - `b"bytes_vector"` for byte vector values
 - `x"0A"` HEX literal for byte values